pablichjenkov/macao-sdk/uistate3/README.md

 ## UI-State3
-Yet another State Management option in ***Jetpack/Jetbrains Compose***.
-The original concept is based on the **Coordinators Architecture** pattern (popular within iOS folks) and also considering the latest trends in Android UI state management(Decompose/Voyager/Appyx).
-The motive behind the library is to create a tool that allows to build Apps quickly, with a variaty of navigation options and seamless effort to achieve scalability.
+Yet another State Management alternative in the ***Jetpack/Jetbrains Compose*** world.
+The concept is based on the [Decompose](https://github.com/arkivanov/Decompose) pattern but implementation deviated a bit to fit better other needs.
+The motive behind the library is to create a tool that allows to build Apps quickly, with a variety of navigation options and seamless effort to achieve scalability.
 <BR>
 The library separates UI state from any of the underlying platforms, could be Desktop mobile doesn't matter.
-The library itself contain a mechanism for navigation but it can be integrated with other navigation solutions out there.
+The library itself contain a mechanism for navigation but it can be integrated with other navigation solutions too.

 <H4>Getting Started</H4>
 The best way to get familiar with the concepts is to check the project wiki [wiki](https://github.com/pablichjenkov/uistate3/wiki)